Huizhou North railway station

 Huizhou North railway station (惠州北站 (Huìzhōu Běi Zhàn)) is a railway station in Huicheng District, Huizhou, Guangdong, China.
 This station opened in 2021 with the Ganzhou–Shenzhen high-speed railway.
 Guangzhou–Huizhou intercity railway was extended to this station from on 29 September 2025.
-A spur to the under construction Guangzhou–Shanwei high-speed railway will also allow southbound trains to continue to Guangzhou.
+A spur to the Guangzhou–Shanwei high-speed railway allows southbound trains to continue to Guangzhou.